Last Updated on November 14, 2020 by Oddmund Groette

 Based on this I made a promise to myself to read good books twice instead of “diworsifying” my reading list.
 The Lindy effect, indicating that a book’s life expectancy is proportional to its current age, can serve as a guide where to focus the reading.

-Lesson: The Lindy effect can be used a useful heuristic for which books to read (and reread).
+Lesson: The Lindy effect can be used as a useful heuristic for which books to read (and reread).
 Old books are still in print for a reason.

-To a certain extent it makes sense that most books will go down in history as forgotten and out of print.
+To a certain extent, it makes sense that most books will go down in history as forgotten and out of print.
 I believe Sturgeon’s law is a useful heuristic because most of what is going on in the world is just noise and randomness.
 As Charlie Munger says: “In, Out and Too difficult.”

-I’ll give you another example of my rereading: from the mid 90s up until 2014 I occasionally read some of Warren Buffet’s annual letters.
+I’ll give you another example of my rereading: from the mid-90s up until 2014 I occasionally read some of Warren Buffet’s annual letters.
 At the time I invested mostly in mutual funds, and the letters didn’t “hit” me.
 I believe the main reason was that my focus was elsewhere (daytrading).
 In 2014 I decided to devote my time to manage my portfolio myself, and I reread all of the letters.
 I learned some more, but it wasn’t until 2019 (after the third reading) that I really could get a profound learning experience from them.
 I guess I’m either a very slow learner or simply that I needed to have a certain knowledge/experience to fully value the letters, or perhaps a combination.
-Buffett is older, wiser and smarter than me, but I hope to live another 45 years, so hopefully I can close some of the gap.
+Buffett is older, wiser and smarter than me, but I hope to live another 45 years, so hopefully, I can close some of the gaps.

 Lesson: rereading has a compounding effect as knowledge and experience are accumulated between readings.